Succeeding in Science

 • Have it on your laptop/phone so it is easy to access wherever you are

-• Add new events as they come up
+• Add new events as they come up, don't wait or you might forget and miss out

 • Hang a hard copy in your room where it is easy to review and remind you of anything you may be forgetting